ex7r3me/100-days-of-code/r1-log.md

 ### R1D41
 Now the emojis loading from local images instead of network and it's getting faster. also worked on the example app of a related open source project. https://github.com/ex7r3me/fooname-mobile

+### R1D42
+I've Improved the app and worked with react native's modal, also added multiple emoji sets support but there's a problem I need to discuss how to fix with the repo owner. https://github.com/ex7r3me/emoji-mart-native